Respiratory Fit Test FAQs

 When is an N95 Respirator required?

-Clinical situations requiring an N95 respirator include caring for patients with or suspected of having tuberculosis, influenza, varicella or other illnesses which can be transmitted by airborne droplets or aerosols.Procedures which may generate aerosols, such as bronchoscopy, suctioning, sputum induction, collection of nasopharyngeal swabs, and intubation/extubation also require N95 respirators in addition to other infection control procedures.
+Clinical situations requiring an N95 respirator include caring for patients with or suspected of having tuberculosis, influenza, varicella or other illnesses which can be transmitted by airborne droplets or aerosols.
+Procedures that may generate aerosols, such as bronchoscopy, suctioning, sputum induction, nasopharyngeal swab collection, and intubation/extubation, also require N95 respirators in addition to other infection-control procedures.

-The N95 respirator may also be worn by healthcare workers who require a higher level of protection (e.g. those who are pregnant or have certain medical conditions placing them at higher risk) when they are around patients with influenza-like illness.
+The N95 respirator may also be worn by healthcare workers who require a higher level of protection (e.g., those who are pregnant or have certain medical conditions placing them at higher risk) when they are around patients with influenza-like illness.

 What is a respirator fit test?